schoolboyProgrammer/Project-euler/Problem 1/problem1.md

 This can be calculated very easily by plugging in the formula

-Note: To find the bound of summation, one can make use of the `modulo` operator.
+Note: To find the bound of summation, one can use integer division.
-For example, to find the sum of the factors of 3 and 5 from 1 to 10000, the bounds of summation would be 9999 `modulo` 3, 9999 `modulo` 5 and 9999 `modulo` 15
+For example, to find the sum of the factors of 3 and 5 from 1 to 10000, the bounds of summation would be the integer division of 9999 with 3, 5, and 15 respectively